AndreasME53/CTRenderer/README.md

 ![image](https://user-images.githubusercontent.com/56043339/110862090-f3bf6e80-82b6-11eb-9d62-9ff334f55806.png)

-This is using a simple ray caster and thus can visuallise the entire skull from all three angles the ray caster has been changers to identify parts of teh ct scans that are bone and skin therefore truely bringing out better imagers using the entire raw data
+This is using a simple ray caster and thus can visuallise the entire skull from all three angles the ray caster has been changed to identify parts of the ct scans that are bone and skin therefore truely bringing out better imagers using the entire ct data

 A imager of the skull from the ct scans to show  gradient shading:
 ![image](https://user-images.githubusercontent.com/56043339/110862767-a7c0f980-82b7-11eb-9c48-87e99288b904.png)